-On Wednesday 15 July, 16-17:15 CET, the Dutch Foreign Ministry, the International Food Policy Research Institute (IFPRI) and SNV invite you to a virtual event on "Sharing civil society experiences adapting evidence-based advocacy".
-The event will give CSOs the floor to share how they have adapted (proactively and reactively) by finding innovative solutions to continue engaging with policymakers on the issues they advocate for.
-Register now.
+The Dutch Foreign Ministry, the International Food Policy Research Institute (IFPRI) and SNV organised a virtual event on "Sharing civil society experiences adapting evidence-based advocacy" on 15 July.
+The event gave CSOs the floor to share how they have adapted (proactively and reactively) by finding innovative solutions to continue engaging with policymakers on the issues they advocate for.
+Read our CEO's reflections on working toward a new social contract and the role of civil society.

 Context and speakers